LightJason/Java-AgentSpeak/readme.md

 Semantik definition of Jason see chapter 10.1 [AgentSpeak, p.207]

+1. run beliefbase update
-1. run update beliefbase
+    * run update on the beliefbase updater
-    * write waiting / marked beliefs into the beliefbase
+    * add new beliefs into the bleliefbase
     * generate beliefbase events

 2. if agent is in suspend state